 Quick tip: One way to search the PDF documents for a given pesticide is with your computer’s built in search capabilities.
 At any time simply use the key pad combination CTRL + F to prompt the search window.
 Hold down the CTRL key, while still holding it down, press the F key.
 Doing this will prompt a search window to pop up, usually in the upper right hand corner of your screen.
 Click in the field to place your cursor, then type in the pesticide name you want to search for, then press enter.
 Your computer will then locate the first instance that word appears in the document and highlight it.
 Press the enter key to advance the search to the next instance.

-The Protected Harvest Assessment Manual provides critical information about the certification process.
+The 2017 Protected Harvest Certification Manual provides critical information about the certification process.
 The manual includes information about the application materials, fees, record-keeping, self-assessment, and auditing.
-The manual also includes instructions for understanding the standards and calculating your PEAS scores.
-The manual will help Lodi Rules growers through the certification process.
-The manual is included in the Lodi Rules for Sustainable Winegrowing Certification Standards, Second Edition binder in Appendix A (Tab 7).
+The manual is included in the Lodi Rules for Sustainable Winegrowing Certification Standards, Third Edition binder in Tab 8.

 The Assessment Application User Guide provides detailed step-by-step instructions for navigating the assessment application website.
-The user guide is available through the Lodi Winegrape Commission and Protected Harvest.
-The user guide is included in the Lodi Rules for Sustainable Winegrowing Certification Standards, Second Edition binder in Appendix B (Tab 8).
+The user guide is included in the Lodi Rules for Sustainable Winegrowing Certification Standards, Third Edition binder in Tab 9.

 With more and more folks traveling the roads of Lodi Wine Country, we have an opportunity to communicate our commitment to sustainable agriculture.
 Signs are available for purchase to all growers participating in the Lodi Rules program and all wineries using the Lodi Rules seal on wine labels.
 The signs can be installed in any high-visibility locations.
 Two sign options are available, a horizontal orientation and a vertical orientation.
 The horizontal option (24″ x 32″) is designed to be read from a passing car, so it is well-suited for road-side vineyards.
 The vertical option (32″ x 24″) is designed for easy installation and its geometry is appropriate for tight spaces such as winery parking lots or seating areas.
 However, feel free to choose either sign for any application.
 Signs will be customizable with your vineyard or winery name.
-Place your orders with Dr. Stephanie Bolton at email@example.com or (209) 367-4727.
-When placing your order, please include the following information.
-Price per sign depends on order size and ranges from $75.00-$100.00.
+Place your orders with Robyn at Gary’s Signs.
+Robyn is happy to communicate via email (email@example.com) or by telephone at 209.369.8592 (7:30am – 5pm).